acvirts23/Alien_Invasion_Game/README.md

 ◀️ ▶️ Move the ship left and right using the arrow keys, and use spacebar to fire bullets

 👽 You have 3 lives.
-If an alien hits your ship you lose a life, if you destory the entire fleet a new one spawns with increased speed
+If an alien hits your ship or the bottom of the stage you lose a life, if you destroy the entire fleet a new one spawns with increased speed